chiefenne/ATTINY85-RC-Receiver-Decoder/README.md

 EXTENDED:  0xFF
 ~~~

-To disable the default *CKDIV8* fuse which lead to 1MHz clock speed the low fuse has to be set to:
+To disable the default *CKDIV8* fuse (which would result in 1MHz clock speed) the low fuse has to be set to:

 ~~~
 LOW:       0xE2